Last Updated on 02/11/2025

 A. Pros

 - Domain Authority: Sitewide links from reputable websites may considerably increase a domain’s authority.
-However, search engines like Google have developed ways to differentiate between valid approvals and deceptive link strategies.
+However, search engines like Google have developed methods to distinguish between legitimate approvals and deceptive link strategies.

 - Link Juice Distribution: Properly integrated sitewide links can effectively transfer link equity among linked pages, potentially enhancing their ranking ability.

-- User Experience: Strategically placed sitewide links improve navigation by making it easier to find critical pages, increasing overall user experience and site performance.
+- User Experience: Strategically placed sitewide links enhance navigation by making it easier to find critical pages, thereby improving overall user experience and site performance.

 B. Cons